 In June 2016, the European Judicial Training Network (EJTN) adopted nine judicial training principles, both as a foundation for the judiciary to manage their training needs and as a framework for the training providers to plan and deliver training for judges and prosecutors.
 The principles address issues such as a right to judicial training during working time, a responsibility for providing the necessary resources, compulsory initial training at the beginning of the career, use of modern training methods and inclusion of techniques and non-legal issues among the training topics.
 The text of the principles and background information can be found here in English and in French.

-Strengthening judicial cooperation in the European Union, 2009, in French
+Strengthening judicial cooperation in the European Union(1694 Kb), 2009, in French

 Judicial training in the EU Member States, 2011, in English